phuminw/Fancy-Bank/README.md

 ### [Tuple](src/fancybank/util/Tuple.java)

 Tuple was taken from the previous assignment.
 It is used to pack two object to be passed together.
 This implementation is tuple of size 2.
+This class gives developer more freedom towards types.
+In this system, especially in the Variable class which is functioned as the loading and storing informations from and to the database, the developer can create tuple with different combinations simply as a key feature in Hashmap.
+In this way, we can use different input parameters to check and get objects.

 ### [Variable](src/fancybank/util/Variable.java)

+Variable class serves as a class connects to the database.
+It contains the structures and methods dealing with informations in database.
+For example, every time when we start the system, the loading method in Variable class will be called to load each characters, accounts, stocks, transactions.
+And if a new operation is enforces, update methods in Variable class will be called to update the corresponding files in database.
+In this way, it enhances the simplicity in other files when dealing with updating data and the actual-complicated process is hidden and process is left in Variable class to finish.
+Additionally, Variable also contians structures to contains information, such as Lists and HashMaps.
+For example, other files can use these structure to check whether a specific customer is existed.
+With the setup of Variable class, we make the division of functionality more clearly.
+Everything associated with database is implemented in Variable class and it is also easier to modify and update in the future.

 ## Miscellaneous